mfarme/eHealthEquity/README.md

 ## Aim
 Assess and analyze quantifiable evidence that Internet access and adoption is a social determinant of health in United States counties and describe the interaction effects between other social determinants.
+- Why publish on Github?
+To promote replication with different or new data, grow research in this domain, and do science in the open.

 ### Research Question 1